intel-retail/automated-self-checkout/docs_src/pipelinerun.md

 ./camera-simulator/camera-simulator.sh
 ```

-!!!Note Please wait for few seconds, then to use below command to check if camera-simulator containers are running.
+!!!Note Please wait for few seconds, then use below command to check if camera-simulator containers are running.
 ```bash
 docker ps --format 'table{{.Image}}\t{{.Status}}\t{{.Names}}'
 ```